Download This Bill in Microsoft Word format

 (5) the Executive Director of the State Board for Technical and Comprehensive Education;

 (6) the Executive Director of the Commission on Higher Education; and

-(7) one person appointed by the Speaker of the House and one person appointed by the Senate President, both of whom have professional expertise in economic development and workforce issues.
+(7) the one person appointed by the Speaker of the House and the one person appointed by the Senate President to the full CCWD in Section 41-30-520(30).

 (B) The executive committee:

 (1) shall review and vote on recommendations made by the CCWD or Director of OSWD;